-- (b) Consider effects of potential interference with traffic, damage to surroundings and possible flooding problems. - (c) Check the water department's testing schedule, and contact the Nixa Water Department before flushing or testing any city hydrant.
+- (b) Consider effects of potential interference with traffic, damage to surroundings and possible flooding problems.
+If there is a concern with any of this happening, consider appropriate measures to ensure no damage will occur. - (c) Check the water department's testing schedule, and contact the Nixa Water Department before flushing or testing any city hydrant.
 Information when calling the City should include location and approximate time flowing will take place.
+When working with any RDE hydrant, you must contact Lavada at 417-725-5305. - (d) When working with a RDE hydrant, a gate valve must be used to flush and flow hydrant.